OpenStreetMap: Non-governmental organisations

 Humanitarian OpenStreetMap Team (HOT) is a nonprofit organisation promoting community mapping across the world.
 It developed the open source HOT Tasking Manager for collaboration, and contributed to mapping efforts after the April 2015 Nepal earthquake, the 2016 Kumamoto earthquakes, and the 2016 Ecuador earthquake.
 The Missing Maps Project, founded by the American Red Cross, Doctors Without Borders, and other NGOs, uses HOT Tasking Manager.
 The University of Heidelberg hosts the Disastermappers Project for training university students in mapping for humanitarian purposes.
 When Ebola broke out in 2014, the volunteers mapped 100,000 buildings and hundreds of miles of roads in Guinea in just five days.
 Local groups such as Ramani Huria in Dar es Salaam incorporate OSM mapping into their community resilience programmes.
-Community emergency response teams in San Francisco and elsewhere organize field surveys and mapathons to contribute information about fire alarm call boxes, hazard symbols, and other relevant features.
+Community emergency response teams in San Francisco and elsewhere organise field surveys and mapathons to contribute information about fire alarm call boxes, hazard symbols, and other relevant features.